top of page

 The adjective 'torrid' has its etymological roots in Latin.
 It is derived from the Latin word 'torridus,' which means 'dried with heat' or 'scorched.'
 This Latin term is connected to the verb 'torrere,' which means 'to parch' or 'to dry up.'
 'Torrid' entered the English language in the 17th century and describes something that is extremely hot, scorching, or characterized by intense heat, especially in terms of weather or climate.
 Its etymology underscores the idea of being parched and dried by heat, as implied by its Latin origins in 'torridus' and 'torrere,' and captures the oppressive and sweltering nature of such extreme heat.

-Quiz: Find the meaning of the adjective torrid:
+Find the correct meaning of the adjective torrid:

 Try Again!